mavdol/capsule/README.md

 **Python:** Pure Python packages and standard library modules work.
 Packages with C extensions (`numpy`, `pandas`) are not yet supported.

 **TypeScript/JavaScript:** npm packages and ES modules work.
-Common Node.js built-ins are polyfilled.
+Common Node.js built-ins are available.
+If you have any trouble with a built-in do not hesitate to open an issue.

 ## Contributing